Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 You will need to provide evidence to your local authority to confirm that you are eligible.
 Your local authority will issue you with a bus pass (Smartcard) if you are eligible.

-Categories of disabled personsYou will be eligible for the pass at any age if you:
+Categories of disabled personsYou may qualify for the pass at any age if you come under any of the following categories, to the required level:

 - have sight loss